netpyoung/study.dev-notes/src/dev/tool_info/ScaleForm_etc.md

 -- gfxexport ----------------------------------
 Create a master gradient.swf file containing only gradient textures and import it into other SWF files as needed.
 Use the gfxexport tool to export the gradients.swf using the -d0 switch.
 This switch disables compression, and will apply to all textures in that SWF file.
 It will ensure that all textures in this file, which make use of gradients, are free of banding.

-Use gfxexport¡¯s option -qp or -qh to get highest quality DDS texture (Note that these options may take a long time to process the bitmap images).
+Use gfxexportâ€™s option -qp or -qh to get highest quality DDS texture (Note that these options may take a long time to process the bitmap images).

 Use gfxexport with options ?fc, -fcl, -fcm to compact fonts in order to save memory on glyph shapes (especially, if Asian fonts are embedded).